-The PAT technique can further reduce the dose delivered to OARs and the probability of normal tissue complications in patients treated for left-sided whole breast radiotherapy19.
+The proton arc therapy technique can further reduce the dose delivered to OARs and the probability of normal tissue complications in patients treated for left-sided whole breast radiotherapy 24.
+In addition, when the target size is large, multiple isocenters are required in IMPT (which means moving the couch and acquiring additional images between fields), while proton arc therapy can reduce that need.